redecheck/redecheck/README.md

 **Please note** - If the tool detects no issues with the test web page, the directory for the report will not contain any `/fault*` subdirectories and `fault-report.txt` will simply state `NO ERRORS DETECTED`.

-To get the most out of ReDeCheck, it is important to learn how to interpret these reports, thus making it as easy as is possible to locate and fix any detected problems.
+To get the most out of ReDeCheck, it is important to learn how to interpret these reports, thus making it as easy as possible to locate and fix any detected problems.

 As ReDeCheck is currently capable of detecting five different types of responsive layout failure, an example of each is presented below so you know what to expect when going through your own test reports.